Auroville for the Conscious Traveler: Art, Farms, and the World's Most Unusual Community

 The Matrimandir is the obvious centerpiece — a 29-meter-diameter golden sphere that looks like it landed from another planet.
 But the exterior, impressive as it is, is the least interesting part.
 Inside the inner chamber, a perfectly spherical crystal globe sits in a white marble room, lit by a single beam of sunlight directed through an opening in the roof.

 If you only have one day: the viewing point is open 10AM-12PM and 2PM-4PM (closed Tuesdays).
 Free.
 You see the exterior from a raised platform.
-It's beautiful but it's like seeing a cathedral from the parking lot.
+It's beautiful, but it's like seeing a cathedral from the parking lot.

 The Farms That Feed the Community

 Solitude Farm is the star.
 Krishna McKenzie has built a permaculture system that grows everything from tropical fruits to medicinal herbs on a few acres of formerly degraded land.
-The weekly farm-to-table lunch (350-500 INR) is genuinely one of the most remarkable meals I've had in India — not for fine-dining technique but because every ingredient was grown within 50 meters of the table.
+The weekly farm-to-table lunch (350-500 INR) is genuinely one of the most remarkable meals in India — not for fine-dining technique but because every ingredient was grown within 50 meters of the table.

 The Craft Economy